marklawrencemdavid/rensuuuuuuuu/README.md

 <h2 align="left">Hello there 👋</h2>

-- 🌱 I’m currently expanding my knowledge on **Android development and will probably start learning Kotlin.**
+- 🌱 I’m currently expanding my knowledge on **Android development.**

 - 👯 I’m looking to collaborate on **any Android and Web projects.**